Spousal alimony: when the receiving ex moves in with a new partner

-Many of those paying their ex-spouse maintenance (alimony) hope their obligation to do so will stop, once their ex moves in with a new partner.
+Many of those paying spousal alimony hope their obligation to do so will stop, when the receiving ex moves in with a new partner.
 However, things are not as simple as that.

 - when the receiving ex-spouse re-marries;

 - should the receiving ex-spouse live with a new partner, under the covenant of a registered partnership;